-Insurance terms and definitions from Commercial Insurance Northwest.
+Insurance terms and definitions from BGI Agency Network, Inc.

 Coverages and benefits listed below may not be available in your state.
 If available, some optional coverages and benefits might be offered at an additional charge.
-Contact Commercial Insurance Northwest today to learn more.
+Contact BGI Agency Network, Inc. today to learn more.

 The cost of a unit of insurance, usually per $1,000.
 Rates are based on historical loss experience for similar risks and may be regulated by state insurance offices.